L-Blondy/up-fetch/README.md

 You can customize the body serialization by passing a function to the `serializeBody` option.

-The valid body type is inferred from the `serializeBody`'s first argument.
+The valid body type is inferred from `serializeBody`'s first argument.

 ```ts
 import superjson from 'superjson'